This is a 4 part reference guide to getting started with Vagrant, VVV and WordPress.

 vagrant plugin install vagrant-triggers

-This plugin allows specific VVV scripts to fire on boot and on halt of the virtual image.
+This plugin allows specific VVV scripts to fire on boot and on halt of the virtual image for example it will back up your databases when vagrant is halted or shut down.

 Install VVV – Varying Vagrant Vagrants